UCDClassNitta/dinocpu-sq21/assignments/assignment-4.md

 ## Written portion

-You will upload your answers for the `Assignment 4: Written` assignment to Gradescope.
+You will upload your answers for the `Project 4: Written` assignment to Gradescope [here](https://www.gradescope.com/courses/258436/assignments/1242265).
 **Please upload a separate page for each answer!**
 Additionally, I believe Gradescope allows you to circle the area with your final answer.
 Make sure to do this!